We all love free activities when visiting a new city and Reykjavík is no different.

 Cost: 980 ISK (Children 6-17 years 160 ISK)

-Be aware though, that most of them will need you to shower fully naked ( in the changing room and showers area ) before going in the pools; what might come as a shocker for some people (like it did to me!).
+Most of them will require you to shower fully naked (in the changing room and showers area) before going in the pools.
 However, there’s nothing to be afraid of.
 Nudity is seen as natural and I can guarantee you no one will pay special attention to you.

 By Verity at Veritru

 Located opposite the Hallgrímskirkja, Braud & Co is an authentic Icelandic bakery with a beautiful feel to it and a penchant for promoting local and Icelandic.

 Inside you can see up close and personal the bakers make their products, you practically feel like you are in making it with them you’re that close.